Wednesday, February 6, 2019

 Graveyard Shift

-The etymology of the term “graveyard shift” is less entertaining than I’d hoped.
+The etymology of “graveyard shift” turned out to be less entertaining than I’d hoped.
 I’d heard the apocryphal tales about people sitting in graveyards overnight, listening for bells rung by frantic people who’d been buried prematurely.
-“Saved by the bell,” “graveyard shift”—it’s an entertaining tale, but not based in fact.
+And that, according to generational folklore, was the genesis of sayings like, “saved by the bell” and “graveyard shift.”

 That’s a shame, really.
 I was all set to blog a merry metaphor about wandering the cemeteries of greater blogdom, looking and listening for signs of life.